acharjee0712/acceptsuite-ruby/AcceptSuiteWebApi/AcceptSuiteservice/README.md

 * Bundle 1.6 or higher
 * Sublime Text or any editor of your choice.
 * Heroku account (New account can be created using the link https://signup.heroku.com/)
+* Downlaod and install Heroku CLI using the link https://devcenter.heroku.com/articles/heroku-cli#download-and-install

 ## Steps to deploy the web API in Heroku